kiiluchris/Machine-Learning-Algorithms/README.md

 is calculated using Euclidian distance between randomized cities turned into a ratio by dividing 1 by the dist

 `python genetic.py`

+Data used:

+- 25 cities with x and y coordinates.
+Coordinates are random values with a maximum value of 500.

 Expected Output: